 1. Know where the records come from

-One of the many things these industries have in common is the excessive amount of communication channels.
+One of the many things these industries have in common is the excessive communication channels.
 This happens digitally and analogously.
 Universities obtain records when they attend fairs, offer talks at schools, get inquiries through digital forms on their websites, or when candidates ask for information at their campuses.
-And this does not change much when it comes to organizations, which still capture data through webinars, online fundraisers, and in-person agents, who still opt for the traditional duty of stopping people in shopping malls.
+And this still needs to change much when it comes to organizations, which still capture data through webinars, online fundraisers, and in-person agents, who still opt for the traditional duty of stopping people in shopping malls.
 These entities must have full knowledge of where the data is coming from.
 While this still does not solve the problem, it does help to have control over incoming information to lay the groundwork.
 It is, therefore, essential to categorize by naming each of these entries.

 2. Validate the information